Tired and battered, Croatia reaches its 1st World Cup final

 The Croatia defender set up the equalizer in the second half and then saved a likely goal by clearing a shot off the line in the first half of extra time.

-Those two moments of excellence helped Croatia reach its first World Cup final following a 2-1 win over England on Wednesday, setting up a title match against France.
+Those two moments of excellence helped Croatia reach its first World Cup final following a 2-1 win over England on Wednesday.

 Vrsaljko, who plays for Atletico Madrid, had struggled to be ready for the match after playing in two previous extra-time matches, but he found the strength to lift his tired, battered team to a comeback win.